MickeyAtz/MickeyAtz/README.md

 ### Interests & Hardware Enthusiast

-When I'm not coding, my time is dedicated to deeping my knowledge in systems and enjoying high-tech hobbies:
+When I'm not coding, my time is dedicated to deepening my knowledge in systems and enjoying high-tech hobbies:

 - **Algorithms & Data Structures:** Dedicated time to practicing and mastering algorithmic problem-solving.
-- **Tech News & Reviews:** Following key channels like LTT, Dave2D and Nate Gentile, and hardware.
+- **Tech News & Reviews:** Following key channels like LTT, Dave2D and Nate Gentile for hardware content.
 - **Media:** Watching movies and series.
 - **Gaming:** Playing a lot of games.
 I love all kind of games.